splunk/public-o11y-docs/gdi/get-data-in/rum/browser/configure-rum-browser-instrumentation.rst

 -  ``MessagePort``
 -  Hash-based routers

-To asynchronous trace linking is enabled by default.
+Asynchronous trace linking is activated by default.
 In case of compatibility issues you can disable it by setting the ``context.async`` property to ``false``.

 The context manager allows Splunk RUM to link requests executed when a component is first rendered to the user interaction that caused the application to add the component to the page. ``XMLHttpRequest`` events and Fetch API events through promise methods are patched to preserve the parent context, so subsequent requests link to their parents.